BenjaminRodenberg/waveform-iteration-paper/experiments/README.md

 ### Installing the required dependencies

-The following steps will install the required dependencies on Ubuntu 24.04:
+The following steps will install the required dependencies:

 1. **preCICE**: Download the Debian package (`.deb`) of preCICE 3.2.0 from [here](https://github.com/precice/precice/releases/tag/v3.2.0) and install it on your system by running the command